jomavera/CuttingOptimization/README.md

 ## CuttingOptimization
-Heuristic for solving 2BP|0|F problem following algorithm from (Lodi, 1999)
+Heuristic for solving 2BP|0|F problem following algorithm from _Algorithms for Two-Dimensional Bin Packing and Assignment Problems_ (Lodi, 1999)